The Texas Attorney General and The Nuge.

 Abbott called Nugent “a fighter for freedom in this country.”

 What a strange pair.
-Sure they’re both far right-wing narcissists with designs to conquer the world.
-Both have their eyes on the White House, unlikely as that destination seems for either one.
+Sure they’re both right-wing narcissists with designs to conquer the world.
+They both have their eyes on the White House, unlikely as that destination seems for either one.
 In those ways they’re much alike.

 But it’s not from ambitions we draw any contrast here.
 What makes them an odd couple is the difference between what they appear to be.
 The Texas Attorney General is a pillar of law enforcement and Ted Nugent is a miscreant.